mandrusiaks/SMToast/README.md

 * Present multiple SMToasts without overlaying one another
 * Contains "onHold" queue for times when too many toast are being created<sup>1</sup>
 * Draggable!
+* SMToast's can now be flicked away off of the screen!

 <sup>1 SMToast's that are on hold will be presented with the same center as the most recently expired SMToast.
 This may cause new toasts to overlap older ones or be presented partially off screen (depending on size).
 Since SMToast's are draggable, this is not a big issue.
 However, the size of the new toast and positions of old toasts may be taken into account in the future when determining if an "onHold" toast should be presented.</sup>

+isOnHoldQueueEnabled is now disabled by default to reduce users from potentially spamming toasts if generated from a button.
+However, if you have a scenario where multiple toasts may be required (such as multiple network calls), then you can simply enable isOnHoldQueueEnabled.

 ## Installation